Does your company allow Halloween costumes at work? Read these 10 tips on what NOT to wear to avoid crossing the line from creativity to...

 If you anticipate that an employee may refuse to either take a drug test or sign a written warning, be sure to have a witness available.
 Document what the refusal is (and why), date it, and include both the witness and your signatures.

 Also, be sure that your company policy abides by local, state, and federal laws.
-For help with this, please contact our Stratus.hr experts at HR@stratus.hr.
+For help with this, please contact your certified Stratus HR expert.
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly.